 - Generously apply the dry rub onto the meat and ensure all sides are covered.

-- After 1 hour, open the smoker lid and baste with BBQ sauce on both sides of the meat.
+- After 1 hour, open the smoker lid and baste with barbecue sauce on both sides of the meat.
 This is the point in the smoking process where I insert the digital thermometer and start monitoring the internal temperature.

-- Once the pork tenderloin reaches 145°F, remove the meat from the smoker and let it rest for 3-5 minutes before slicing.
+- Once the pork tenderloin reaches 145°F, remove the meat from the smoker and let it rest for 3 minutes before slicing.

 - Serve immediately.